Nursing | Doctor of Philosophy Degree

 - Check our English Proficiency Policy page for specific TOEFL and IELTS score requirements.
 You may also visit our international prospects, applicants and students page for more information about international application requirements.

-Doctoral Admissions faculty of the School of Nursing review and evaluate all applications and may request interviews with applicants who meet the following criteria:
+PhD Admissions faculty of the School of Nursing evaluate all applications and may request interviews with applicants who meet the following criteria:

 - Master's degree in nursing from a program accredited by a nationally recognized accrediting agency.